thebaldgeek/thebaldgeek.github.io/README.md

 Its YOUR website, not thebaldgeeks!

 ### Contact
 thebaldgeek is most active on [X / Twitter](https://twitter.com/thebaldgeek).
 DM's are open.
+Sorry, not sorry, its a fact, X is still the best avgeek platform hands down.
+Use lists for people you follow and its an amazing site for keeping updated with YOUR feed and nothing else.
 If your not on X, you can try the [website chat](https://tbg.airframes.io/dashboard/chat) to connect with tbg and chat about ACARS.
+Slightly less active, but also on [BlueSky](https://staging.bsky.app/profile/thebaldgeek.bsky.social)
 Not as active, but tbg is also on <a rel="me" href="https://ioc.exchange/@thebaldgeek">Mastodon</a>
-Even less active, but also on [BlueSky](https://staging.bsky.app/profile/thebaldgeek.bsky.social)

 ### Other resources

 Do note that tbg does not Tweet actual OSINT information...
-My site/tweets/role is to provide raw OSINT data.
-Ive found that most people that do osint often don't know where or how the raw data they use comes from, my goal is to help people understand how RF (radio frequency) signals can be converted into useful data for people to analyze and thus deepen the intel derived.
+His site/tweets/role is to provide raw OSINT data.
+Hes found that most people that do osint often don't know where or how the raw data they use comes from, his goal is to help people understand how RF (radio frequency) signals can be converted into useful data for people to analyze and thus deepen the intel derived.

-If you have 15 minutes to look at some old real world examples of ACARS data, take look back through the [Reddit ACARS](https://www.reddit.com/r/ACARS/) sub.
+Reddit is a tricky platform, but do take look through the [Reddit ACARS](https://www.reddit.com/r/ACARS/) sub.

 If you want more of a traditional forums, then airframesio has that as well, join the [airframes community](https://community.airframes.io/)
-The whole ACARS team is very active on the [airframes discord](https://discord.com/invite/airframes)
+The ACARS team that matters is very active on the [airframes discord](https://discord.com/invite/airframes)

 For even more searchable ACARS data (over 3 Billion ACARS messages stretching back a few years) and information on how to feed the different ACARS modes, please support [airframes.io](https://app.airframes.io/about)
 You can also follow them on Twitter [AirframesIO](https://twitter.com/AirframesIO)